Louisli0515/Trading-Options-with-CFDs-IG-Academy/README.md

 * ***Time left to expiry***: The extra premium on top of the intrinsic value is called the ***time value***.
 The longer the time remaining to expiry, the greater the chance of further movements in the underlying asset and therefore the greater probability that the option may acquire intrinsic value.
 * ***Option premium = intrinsic value + time value***: Options which have intrinsic value are described as being ***in the money***; Options which have no intrinsic value, and therefore only have time value, are described as being ***out of the money***; ***At the money*** is simply the option which has the closet strike price to the price of the underlying asset.
 * ***Time decay***: the more time left to expiry, the more an option will cost.
-In other words, the time value of an option decays as the expiry draws closer, while the rate of decay increases ans
+In other words, the time value of an option decays as the expiry draws closer, while the rate of decay increases as an option approaches expiry.
+* ***Strike price***: At-the-money options will always have the greatest time value.
+* *** Volatility***: If the volatility of security is high, there is a greater risk for an option writer, and they will demand higher premiums.
+If the volatility is low, the premiums required will be reduced.

+### Interest rates and dividends

+* The effect of changes in interest rates tends to be insignificant.
+Dividends paid out to shareholders by a company will cause the share price to drop by the amount of the dividend.
+* Consequently, this will affect the price of options on that share.
+* However, as the drop in share price is predictable, the impact of the fall will be priced into the premium well in advance.